mcnolan/ifs/doc/README.txt

 OBSIDIAN FLEET INTEGRATED FLEET SYSTEM

-VERSION 1.13n
+VERSION 1.14n
-RELEASE December 2009
+RELEASE March 2010

 So, you've decided to give IFS a go, eh?
 Well, I hope you like it!